tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Delete-Blob.md

  **Soft delete feature enabled**

- When a blob is successfully deleted, it is soft deleted and is no longer accessible to clients.
-Blob service retains the blob or snapshot for number of days specified in DeleteRetentionPolicy section of [Storage service properties] (Set-Blob-Service-Properties.md).
-After specified number of days, blob’s data is removed from the service during garbage collection.
-Soft deleted blob or snapshot is accessible through [List Blobs](List-Blobs.md) specifying `include=deleted` option.
+ When a blob is successfully deleted, it is softly deleted and is no longer accessible to clients.
+The Blob service retains the blob or snapshot for the number of days specified for the **DeleteRetentionPolicy** property of the Blob service.
+For information about reading Blob service properties, see [Set Blob Service Properties](Set-Blob-Service-Properties.md).

+After the specified number of days, the blob’s data is removed from the service during garbage collection.
+A softly deleted blob or snapshot is accessible by calling the [List Blobs](List-Blobs.md) operation and specifying the `include=deleted` option.

  Soft deleted blob or snapshot can be restored using [Undelete Blob](Undelete-Blob.md).<br/>